finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var apiInstance = new PortfoliosApi();
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | The code of the portfolio
-            var portfolioProperties = ;  // Object | The property values to be upserted to the portfolio (optional) var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The effective date of the change (optional)
+            var portfolioProperties = ;  // Object | The property values to be upserted to the portfolio.
+Time variant properties must have an EffectiveFrom date. (optional)

             try
             {
-                // Upsert properties
+                // Upsert portfolio properties
-                PortfolioProperties result = apiInstance.UpsertPortfolioProperties(scope, code, portfolioProperties, effectiveAt);
+                PortfolioProperties result = apiInstance.UpsertPortfolioProperties(scope, code, portfolioProperties);
                 Debug.WriteLine(result);
             }
             catch (Exception e)